nodejs/node/doc/contributing/maintaining-web-assembly.md

 The documentation for this API is in
 [WebAssembly System Interface (WASI)](https://nodejs.org/api/wasi.html).

-The implementation for the wrapper and the public API is in:
+The implementation of the bindings and the public API is in:

 * [src/node\_wasi.h](https://github.com/nodejs/node/blob/master/src/node_wasi.h)
 * [src/node\_wasi.cc](https://github.com/nodejs/node/blob/master/src/node_wasi.cc)